M66B/FairEmail/docs/FAQ-in-rID.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

 If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
-Untuk itu, Anda membutuhkan alamat server IMAP dan SMTP dan nomor port, gunakan SSL/TLS atau STARTTLS dan nama pengguna Anda (umumnya, tapi terkadang tidak perlu, alamat surel Anda) dan kata sandi Anda.
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

-Mencari *IMAP* dan nama provider selalu cukup untuk menemukan dokumentasi yang cocok.
+Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.

-Dalam beberapa kasus, Anda perlu mengaktifkan akses eksternal ke akun Anda dan/atau gunakan (aplikasi) kata sandi spesial, misalnya ketika otentikasi dua faktor diaktifkan.
+In some cases, you'll need to enable external access to your account and/or to use a special (app) password, for instance when two-factor authentication is enabled.

-Untuk memberikan izin:
+For authorizing:

 * Gmail / G suite, lihat [pertanyaan 6](#user-content-faq6)
 * Outlook / Live / Hotmail, lihat [pertanyaan 14](#user-content-faq14)